nhosoi/scripts/README-logging.md

 ## Preparation

-Disable RateLimit in /etc/systemd/journald.conf as follows.
+Disable RateLimit in /etc/systemd/journald.conf as follows not to lose logs due to the log burst as well as the trimming.
    See journald.conf(5) for details.

     In the Journal section:

     RateLimitInterval=0
     RateLimitBurst=0
+    SystemMaxUse=4G
+    RuntimeMaxUse=4G
+    MaxFileSec=1month

    Restart journald
    \# systemctl restart systemd-journald.service